-Milestone Three: Plan
+Milestone Three: Plan January 2022 - To be determined

 Milestone Three will be assisted by a renewed and expanded Technical Committee.

 Using the information collected in Milestones One & Two, the Technical Committee will help a consulting team to analyze biodiversity requirements with the community that would be suitable for Saanich.
 Academic institutions, consultants, and senior governments may assist with identifying options for conservation.
 A regional approach may be possible for some elements.